• Skip to main content

 Instructions

-• Cover and bake for 60 minutes, or until beans have softened to your liking.
-Top off with more cooking liquid as needed.
-Skip below to serving instructions.
+• Preheat the oven to 375°F (190°C).
+Cover the dutch oven and bake for 60 minutes, or until the beans have softened to your liking.
+Add more liquid if needed during cooking.

-• Discard the bay leaf and remove the ham hock along with any bone or gristle that may have fallen off.
-Feel free to remove ham from the hock and add it back to the beans.
-Add more salt, as needed.
+• Discard the BAY LEAF and remove the HAM HOCK.
+Shred any ham from the ham hock and return it to the beans.
+Taste and adjust SALT by adding more in small amounts as needed.

-• To store, allow to cool completely and refrigerate in an airtight container up to 5 days or freeze up to 90 days (or longer if vacuum sealed).
+• Store leftovers in an airtight container.
+Refrigerate for up to 5 days or freeze for up to 90 days (longer if vacuum-sealed).

 If using canned or frozen black-eyed peas